 Dean Owen of Arizona Polymer Flooring in Glendale, Ariz. explains: “A typical sealer system would consist of two coats of a 20% to 25% solids material spread at 300 to 350 sq. ft. per gallon,” he says.
 “This would leave 2 to 4 mils of material in the pores of the substrate and have little effect on the surface’s original texture.”

 Coatings, Owen notes, are applied more heavily than sealers and are designed to build a surface film.
-A typical coating system would consist of 2 to 3 coats of 40% to 60% solids material spread at 200 to 350 sq. ft. per gallon, leaving a thickness of 5 to 12 mils.
+A typical coating system consist of 2 to 3 coats of 40% to 60% solids material spread at 200 to 350 sq. ft. per gallon, leaving a thickness of 5 to 12 mils.

 According to Owen, coatings provide better substrate protection and are more easily cleaned than sealers.
 One drawback to coatings, however, is that the smoother surface they create can present slip hazards under wet conditions.
 Incorporating such components as aggregate particles in the mixture is a key part of coating system design, Owen says.